pitt-cdm/visual-rhetoric--jlherrle/README.md

-Save a lfie, adopt a shelter dog
+Save a life, adopt a shelter dog